 David Oei, pianist, was a soloist with the Hong Kong Philharmonic at the age of nine and has since performed with major orchestras including the New York Philharmonic, Pittsburgh, and Baltimore Symphonies.
 Mr. Oei is the winner of five Interlochen Concerto Competitions and the Concert Artists Guild, WQXR Young Artists, Young Musicians Foundation and Paul Ulanowsky Chamber Pianists Awards.
 A perennial fixture on the New York City chamber music scene he has made guest appearances with the Audubon Quartet, Claring Chamber Players, Da Capo Chamber Players, New York Philharmonic Ensembles, St. Luke's and Orpheus Chamber Ensembles and the Chamber Music Society of Lincoln Center.
-In 2012-2013 he performed the Mozart Concerto No. 20, Brahms Concerto No.1 and Beethoven Concerto No.3 with the Strathmere Festival Orchestra, Per Brevig conductor.
-In 2014 he will perform the Brahms Concerto No. 2 with this same group, comprising some of the finest freelance chamber and orchestral musicians in NYC.
+In 2012-2013 he performed the Mozart Concerto No. 20, Brahms Concertos No.1 and Beethoven Concerto No.3 with the Strathmere Festival Orchestra, Per Brevig conductor.
+In 2014 he performed the Brahms Concerto No.2 with this same group, comprising some of the finest freelance chamber and orchestral musicians in NYC.

 His television credits include Leonard Bernstein's Young People's Concerts, CBS News Sunday Morning and the Today Show.
 He has recorded a wide range of chamber works for Delos, ADDA, Vanguard, CRI, Pro Arte, Arabesque, Albany, Grenadilla and New World Records.
 Mr. Oei was the Music Director and Production Advisor for Music-Theatre Group's productions of Stanley Silverman and Richard Foreman's Africanis Instructus and Love and Science.
 He was also the Music Director for the Sundance Theater Workshop production of the Wallace/Foreman opera Yiddisher Teddy Bears.
 In the summer of '07 he conducted the Washington Square Festival Chamber Orchestra in a Gershwin/Weill concert titled Music as Political Statement and he recorded the Strauss and Rachmaninoff Sonatas for cello and piano with Ruth Sommers to help launch the Festival Chamber Music label using CD-60, the Steinway Grand featured in James Barron's bestseller Piano.
 A very special project was his recording with Lutz Rath of The Lay of Love and Death of the Cornet Christoph Rilke by Viktor Ullmann for piano and speaker.
 In April '10 he released his first duo CD with Eriko Sato (violin) titled Five Not-So-Easy Pieces on his new label Prestissimo.